Snaki009/AstroRework/README.md

     This way we could use old Astro and new at the same time to make the transition smooth.
     Only downside would be lack of shared database.

+## Embed
+    Embeds are a big part of discord applications.
+It allows to reply with fancy response instead of plain text.

+    To create embed refer to discord.js docs on EmbedBuilders

 ## Additional info

     Psn api key is obtained by entering ``https://ca.account.sony.com/api/v1/ssocookie`` while being logged into sony services.